quist00/carpentries.org/_posts/2019/05/2019-05-27-q2-work-at-the-carpentries.md

 ## Community Development Team

-Kari L. Jordan · Serah Rono
+Kari L. Jordan · Serah Njambi Kiburu

 In the first quarter of 2019, we assessed all of The Carpentries communications channels, requested for input from the broader Carpentries community,  and developed a communications strategy to help define [how and why we communicate as a team at The Carpentries](https://carpentries.org/blog/2019/04/how-and-why-we-communicate/).
 The strategy includes measures to create awareness about the work that we do, encourage participation and collaboration, and empower and edify our community.
 But we are also convinced that a strategy is not sufficient in and of itself.
 Implementation is an important subsequent step.